Too Much Toothpaste Damages Teeth

 “Stop using toothpaste and brush with an electric toothbrush and water and then floss.
 Don’t use toothpaste because almost all toothpastes are abrasive,” advised Dr. Welz.

-One thought on “Too Much Toothpaste Damages Teeth
+1 thoughts on “Too Much Toothpaste Damages Teeth

 1. dentist austin tx says: